 Fictitious Business Name

 The same is true in cases where some relevant names are omitted.
-Although “Jones and Associates” does identify the owner, you’d have to register this one as fictitious.
-Furthermore, a corporation doing business under an appellation that differs in any respect from its entry in the company’s articles of incorporation must register the outlier in the same way.
+Although “Jones and Associates” does identify the one owner, you’d have to register this one as fictitious.
+Furthermore, a corporation doing business under a name that differs in any respect from its entry in the company’s articles of incorporation must register the outlier in the same way.

 Before you register, it will pay to check California’s index of fictitious business names to ensure that your name of choice is not already taken.
 Although you can record a fictitious name online or by mail, San Diego strongly recommends that you do so in person.
 The initial registration, which does not guarantee exclusive use of your chosen designation, will cost you $42.